-Many blogs provide “comment feeds,” or RSS feeds of the people who leave comments on their blogs.
+Many blogs provide “comment feeds,” or RSS feeds, of the people who leave comments on their blogs.
 Use these to figure out which influencers you should connect with and network with.
-They are likely to share your interests, and because they are vocal, they are likely to have their own network that you can acquire access to after you establish a relationship.
+They are likely to share your interests, and because they are vocal, they will likely have a network that you can acquire access to after you establish a relationship.

 Why RSS feeds?

-A selected stream of news and interesting articles, podcasts, and videos can be a refreshing change to the algorithm-based onslaught that most face daily on Facebook and other social media services.
+A selected stream of news and interesting articles, podcasts, and videos can be a refreshing change to the algorithm-based onslaught that most face daily on Facebook and other social media tips or services.